wacncontent/CustomizeTool/output/articles/app-service-web/app-service-agile-software-development.md

 ## Summary ##

 Agile software development is a must-have for many companies who want to adopt Azure as their application platform.
 In this tutorial, you have learned how to create and tear down exact replicas or near replicas of the production environment with ease, even for complex applications.
 You have also learned how to leverage this ability to create a development process that can build and test every single commit in Azure.
-This tutorial has hopefully shown you how you can best use Azure and Azure Resource Manager together to create a DevOps solution that caters to agile methodologies.
+This tutorial has hopefully shown you how you can best use Azure App Service and Azure Resource Manager together to create a DevOps solution that caters to agile methodologies.
 Next, you can build on this scenario by performing advanced DevOps techniques such as [testing in production](/documentation/articles/app-service-web-test-in-production-get-start/).
-For a common testing-in-production scenario, see [Flighting deployment (beta testing) in Azure Web App](/documentation/articles/app-service-web-test-in-production-controlled-test-flight/).
+For a common testing-in-production scenario, see [Flighting deployment (beta testing) in Azure App Service](/documentation/articles/app-service-web-test-in-production-controlled-test-flight/).

 ## More resources ##